 - Supplemental application fee: $50, non-refundable

 LUCOM schedules interviews from August through April.
 The schedule includes interviews with faculty, administrators, or community physicians.
 Prospective students will receive information about LU campus life, curriculum, financial aid resources, research opportunities, medical outreach programs, clinical rotation sites, and residency programs affiliated with LUCOM.
-Applicants also receive a tour of the Center for Medical and Health Sciences.

 - Biology/Zoology, 8 semester hours with lab

 - Organic Chemistry, 8 semester hours with lab

 - Inorganic Chemistry, 8 semester hours with lab